tyoeer/Chaoshead/docs/path.md

 ```Lua
 pathNode.path
 ```
 The __Path__ this node belongs to.
 Nil if it's not bound to a path.
+DO NOT edit this directly.